IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

  AuthorizationManager.getInstance().logout(getApplicationContext(), listener);
  ```

  If you call this code after a user is logged in, the user is logged out.
-When the user tries to log in again, they must answer the challenge received from the server again.
+When the user tries to log in again, they must answer the challenge that is received from the server again.

  The value for `listener` passed to the logout function can be `null`.